Who We Are

 Over forty-nine years later the Darien Woman’s Club continues to draw women of all ages and experiences.
 It provides an opportunity to serve our community, while meeting new people and having fun.

-by Pamela Henry, DWC Member
+by Pamela Kanner, DWC Member